There are different methods of installation, depending on your situation.

 Live development environment is recommended for developers who are actively coding.

-Distro installation is recommended for those who use a Linux package manager.
+Packaged installation is recommended for those who use a package manager.

 Unstable installation is almost the same as Stable installation, except that they are typically updated every day.
 Simply download a daily build from the Github releases page, then follow the same instructions as the Stable installation.